 Interview Process Description

-Invitation to Interview: Following a review of online application materials, applicants whose training, experience, and professional goals most closely parallel the training opportunities available at PAWS will be invited to participate in a telephone interview.
+Invitation to Interview: Following a review of online application materials, applicants whose training, experience, and professional goals most closely parallel the training opportunities available at PAWS will be invited to participate in a Zoom interview.
 The Training Director will email applicants who are invited to interview and will connect them with the Program Coordinator who will assist applicants with scheduling on a first-come, first-served basis.

 Optional Open House

 We offer an entirely optional open house for those candidates who feel strongly about in some way visiting a site before making their decision.
-The open house occurs after we have submitted and certified our rank order list, and before candidates are required to submit theirs.
+The open house occurs after we have determined our rank order list, and before candidates are required to submit theirs.
 Even in making plans to attend the open house (while staff are still involved in ranking), applicants communicate exclusively with the Program Coordinator.
 The Training Director and staff are only informed of the total number of expected attendees, not the names of who will be attending.
 We welcome candidates to learn as much as they can about us to decide about best fit without concern that their visit (whether virtual or in-person) may influence our rankings of them.
 The open house is typically held in January with sufficient time for candidates to input their ranking decisions.
 Candidates are welcome to contact the Training Director, other staff members, and current/former interns at any time with questions.
 The Training Director is happy to forward email inquiries to the staff/trainees for their responses directly to you.